Forecast-it/handbook/travel-policy.md

 Once you have the approval you can book your travel using TravelPerk.
 You are responsible for booking your own travel incl. transportation and accommodation, in accordance with the travel policy guidelines.
 Any exceptions should be approved by your manager.

 3. **Payment** <br />
-The company card is added to TravelPerk for payments
+The company card is added to TravelPerk for payments.

 ### Legal / medical expenses
 If you need to travel to countries that need a visa or other documentation to enter, we’ll cover all relevant expenses (excluding expenses for issuing passports).
 The same applies to medical expenses, like medical insurance for travelers, vaccinations or examinations.
 We’ll pay all these costs directly, you won’t need to do anything.
 Medical care fees due to travel-related accidents may be covered by workers’ compensation insurance.
 If not, we may partially or fully reimburse you for your medical expenses.

 ### Transportation expenses
 * **Flights** <br />
 *Please book 14 days in advance!* <br />